mjrichards91/knowledge-base/Agile/Scrum/ScrumMaster.md

       * Are there any impediments in my way?
     * Make sure each member is providing enough information.
 Vague responses should be questioned.
 3. Keep in mind…
     * The daily scrum should last 15 minutes.
-Any extended talks that are needed should be held outside of this collaboration.
+Any extended talks that are needed should be held outside of this collaboration
-    * This is also a time to let team members know about any time off or external project time that will impede progress on the sprint.
+    * This is also a time to let team members know about any time off or external project time that will impede progress on the sprint

 ## Work with Product Owner

 1. Keep an open dialog with the PO to help with any issues that they may be facing:
-      * Issues with the development team.
+      * Issues with the development team
-      * Issues with the backlog.
+      * Issues with the backlog
-      * Issues with the customer.
+      * Issues with the customer
-2. Maintain the backlog with the PO.
+2. Maintain the backlog with the PO
       * Help allocate reasonable amounts of work for a sprint.
       * Help create collective understanding of backlog items.
 3. Schedule any meetings necessary to keep all members in sync (backlog grooming, reviews, etc.)

 ## Motivation

-1. Be a coach to the entire team.
+1. Be a coach to the entire team
-2. Provide feedback to help the team grow and become experts to the agile process.
+2. Provide feedback to help the team grow and become experts to the agile process

 ## Retrospective

-1. Choose a retrospective theme and lead the conversation.
+1. Choose a retrospective theme and lead the conversation
-2. Assure the team continues to follow committed changes discussed in this collaboration throughout all sprints.
+2. Assure the team continues to follow committed changes discussed in this collaboration throughout all sprints

+## Scrum of Scrums

+1. Participate in a "Scrum of Scrums" to discuss projects with all scrum masters
+2. This is to be similar to the daily scrum with more focus on the following:
+      * Team progress in regards to the agile process
+      * Team impediments
+      * Team accomplishments
+      * Team changes